 Fluorescence from phytoplankton chlorophyll is often expressed expressed this simpliﬁed formula (Falkowski and Kiefer (1985)):

-where is the intensity of light impinging on the cell, is chlorophyll concentration, is chlorophyll-speciﬁc phytoplankton absorption coeﬃcient and is the quantum yield of ﬂuorescence - the emission eﬃciency of the cell.
+where is the intensity of light impinging on the cell, is chlorophyll concentration, is chlorophyll-speciﬁc phytoplankton absorption coeﬃcient and is the quantum yield of ﬂuorescence—the emission eﬃciency of the cell.
 Phytoplankton ﬂuorescence and intensity depends (via quantum yield of ﬂuorescence and chlorophyll-speciﬁc phytoplankton absorption coeﬃcient) on several factors; taxonomic position of algae, pigment content and ratios, photoadaptation, physiological state of phytoplankton, nutrient conditions and stage of growth (Prezelin and Alberte (1978); Falkowski and Owens (1980); Babin (2008); Cullen, 2008).
 Measuring in-situ chlorophyll ﬂuorescence is the most frequent method for describing chlorophyll and phytoplankton distribution in the ocean (Cullen, 2008), but above mentioned drivers of chlorophyll ﬂuorescence variability makes interpretation of the chlorophyll ﬂuorescence data anything but straightforward.
 Again, we refer the readers to Babin (2008), for a comprehensive treatment of this important topic.
 Fluorescence by phytoplankton is discussed in more detail on the Chlorophyll Fluorescence page.